 Road tripping with your closest friends will test your patience and your friendships in the best ways possible.
 Sure, you may have been friends since grade school and have seen each other through thick and thin, but have you shared a 3’x5’ space for a week?
 Giving each other as much space as possible, even while within arm’s reach of each other, is going to be crucial in maintaining your sanity and enjoying each other’s company the entirety of the trip.

-Going camping will strengthen your friendship because you will have to pick up on each other’s cues when you need some space.
+Going camping will strengthen your friendship because you will have to pick up on each other’s cues when you need some space, especially if you’re sharing a pop-up tent.
 Depending on your individual personalities, some people can be direct with you when they know they need space, while others will simply retreat into themselves.
 You’ll have to learn how to pick up on these cues in order to best give them the space they need when you’re all sharing either a car or a tent together.

 With all these caveats, is camping even worth it?
 Yes, because on top of sharing this time with friends, you’ll be adventuring outdoors and having once-in-a-lifetime experiences that you’ll remember and reflect back upon fondly for the rest of your life.